postmatic/postmatic-basic/readme.txt

 - We made an update to the tooltip hover on the comment form.
 It should be compatible with more themes and devices.
 - We've cleaned up the menus and some general plugin UI tweaks.
 - Fixed a bug in which authors were receiving upgrade notice on paid plans.
 Sorry about that.
+- Legacy Postmatic Premium users would in some cases have their full header image showing in Replyable emails.
+We fixed that.
+- We fixed a bug in which the customized email footer text was not working properly on paid plans.

 = 2.1 =